parsaghaffari/parsaghaffari.github.io/index.md

-## Parsa Ghaffari's homepage

-Howdy stranger!
-Welcome to my homepage. :)

-I'm Parsa Ghaffari–CEO, founder at [AYLIEN](http://aylien.com).
-I'm curious about intelligence, human life, and the future.
+I'm a researcher and entrepreneur focused on NLP and news intelligence.
+CEO/founder @ https://aylien.com

-#### My genetic material 🧬
+**My genetic material 🧬**

-To view and download digital copies of my genetic material please visit my [Genome Library](https://github.com/parsaghaffari/genome).
+To view and download a digital copy of my genetic material please visit my [Genome Library](https://github.com/parsaghaffari/genome).

-#### Ways to connect with me
+**Ways to connect with me**

 If you are interested in connecting with me, you can: